 1. Dietary Guidelines

-You should take utmost care to avoid irritating the stomach walls.
+You should take utmost care to avoid irritating the stomach walls and consume only a stomach-friendly diet.
 These dietary guidelines will help you understand what type of foods you should choose at home or while eating out.
 Take a look.

 - Always eat cooked, boiled, broiled, microwaved, baked, stewed, roasted or creamed food.
-Do not eat fried, blanched or raw food.
+Do not eat fried, blanched, or raw food (1).

 - Avoid using too much salt or seasoning.